jaabell/jaabell/content/site-moved-to-pelican.md

 my content.
 Web content is generated using the Markdown text syntax.
 Pelican uses these markdown files and the folder structure to generate the website HTML.

+Static HTML has some advantages over a database with server-side logic based website.
+The most important for me is speed and low memory usage, because I want to host my own website.

 Also, it makes it easier to share code.

 Finally, I can version control the website using git.